HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

     The process of configuring Remote Search will include deleting the default Search Service and its corresponding Search collections.

 !!!warning
-    If you change your administrative user password, you will have to adjust the security configuration of your Search Collection Sources, otherwise they can not be crawled.
-Please see [Changing the HCL Digital Experience administrator password](../../security/people/authentication/updating_userid_pwd/wpsadmin) for further information on that topic.
+    If you change your administrative user password, you have to adjust the security configuration of your Search Collection Sources, otherwise they cannot be crawled.
+Refer to [Changing the HCL Digital Experience administrator password](../../security/people/authentication/updating_userid_pwd/wpsadmin) for more information.

 !!!warning
     If you see that the Remote Search Service in the DX Search Administration is unavailable after a DX Remote Search Pod restart, it may be required to restart DX Core as well.
 You can use the following command to perform a ripple restart of all DX Core Pods: